Perspective | No, more sex is not the answer to the country’s problems

 Anyway.

-This was a dumb hypothesis that could easily be ignored except that it arrived on the heels of more two serious-minded reports about whether cooped-up couples were procreating during the pandemic.
+This was a dumb hypothesis that could easily be ignored except that it arrived on the heels of two more serious-minded reports about whether cooped-up couples were procreating during the pandemic.
 Short answer: They aren’t.
 The baby boom some had predicted?
 It hasn’t arrived.
-The Brookings Institution now forecasts that coronavirus will instead lead to a “large, lasting baby bust,” with a birth decline of 300,000 this year.
-In the second report, NBCLX found that hospital systems around the country were seeing lower than usual birthrates: Nine months after stay-at-home orders began, rates were down 7 percent in Ohio, 8 percent in Florida and 5 percent in Arizona compared with 2019.
+The Brookings Institution now forecasts that the coronavirus will instead lead to a “large, lasting baby bust,” with a birth decline of 300,000 this year.
+In the second report, NBCLX found that hospital systems around the country were seeing lower-than-usual birthrates: Nine months after stay-at-home orders began, rates were down 7 percent in Ohio, 8 percent in Florida and 5 percent in Arizona compared with 2019.

 Economic uncertainty, forced home schooling and the daily panic of contracting a deadly illness at the grocery store are not, it turns out, aphrodisiacs.

 “This is a bad situation,” a sociologist and demographer at the University of Maryland told NBCLX.
-The article went on to elaborate: A smaller cohort of babies eventually mean a smaller workforce, with fewer young employees paying forward into the Social Security system.
+The article went on to elaborate: A smaller cohort of babies eventually means a smaller workforce, with fewer young employees paying forward into the Social Security system.

 Yes, the country’s entitlement programs might need to go to the mattresses, but this could be fixed if the heterosexuals of the country would simply . . .